Part Five: Fake Names and Obsessions

 In reality, the families he had before me knew a much wilder version of my father, although many of his kids don't remember him.
 Dad was young back then, full of ego and energy, and kept recreating himself with every name change.

-The Hidden Brain show assumed my family didn't know much about the Encyclopedia project.
-Partially because when they asked me what it was, I said, "I'm not an expert, I need to get someone from the University of Washington to look at it."
-I didn't want to repeat things my father told me.
+The Hidden Brain show assumed my family didn't know much about the Encyclopedia project, partially because when they asked me to tell them what it was, I said, "I'm not an expert, I need to get someone from the University of Washington to look at it."
+I didn't want to repeat things my father had told me.
 The fact is, my Dad talked about his project every chance he could.
 Our whole lives revolved around it, and we dreamed of seeing him succeed.
 I knew what my father said the Encyclopedia was, but by the time I was an adult, I wondered about the things he told me.
-I've always wondered what was true and what wasn't?
+My mother has an entirely different story about Riley's encyclopedia.
+What was true, and what wasn't?